setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/retrospectives/fiverr-retro.md

 2. Developers there doesn't read task description through.
 3. Like to get long conversation.
 4. Like to get fast proposal.
+5. Proposed simple Java task, for (by profile) high level professionals, got rejection because missing knowledge
+6. Proposed simple Java task got over estimations.
+Looks like we should buy an air.
+Developers didn't read task, didn't concentrate.
+100% of them.
+7. None of professionals asked additional questions to understand task background in details.
+100% of them.
+8. Developers there are not ready to learn.

 ## Positive